Kotlin/anko/README.md

 }
 ```

-Code above creates a button inside LinearLayout and applies onClickListener to that button.
+Code above creates a button inside a `LinearLayout` and attaches an `OnClickListener` to that button.

 As you might have guessed, it's a DSL for Android.
-This one is for [Kotlin](http://kotlinlang.org) programming language.
+It is written in [Kotlin](http://kotlinlang.org).

 ## Contents